 Most of our students have never climbed a tree with a rope and saddle.
-No worries.
-First you'll learn everything you need to climb safely.
+No worries!
+First you'll learn and practice everything you need to climb safely.
 Then we'll teach you more advanced techniques and skills that are used daily on the job.
 While some theory is taught, our emphasis is on practical, hands–on training.
 Most of your class time is spent in or under a tree.
 And, due to our small class size, you'll get plenty of individual help.

 Peter "Treeman" Jenkins

 "Treeman," the founder of TCI (in 1983), is an ISA-Certified Arborist with over 25 years of production climbing experience.
 He has also been teaching tree workers and recreational tree climbers at all skill levels for over 40 years, with no accidents to date.
 Peter no longer climbs for tree work, but in addition to teaching, he is happily performing residential tree inspections for risks and hazards as a Tree Risk Assessment Qualified (TRAQ) tree inspector.
 He is a founder, four-time past-president and active member of the Georgia Arborist Association.

 T.J.
 Convery, “TreeJ,” has been doing tree work in Atlanta for over 25 years and is a member of the Georgia Arborist Association.
 He is an outdoor enthusiast and adventurer, also a life-long power boater, sailor, and boating safety instructor, as well as a Merchant Mariner (Captain).
 He does mission work with Honduras Outreach and United Methodist Men.

 "I remember when I first started doing treework back in the '80's.
 Peter was one of my most influential climbing mentors.
 He was an effective teacher because he was both knowledgeable and passionate about what he does.
 And he is funny.
 What a great combination!
 Thanks, Peter!"